SDM0/Aure-Spectral/README.md

 # Aure Spectral

-A Balatro mod that replaces the texture of the "Aura" spectral card to famous Steamodded developer "Aure".
+A Balatro mod that replaces the texture and name of the "Aura" spectral card to famous Steamodded developer "Aure".

 Code by SDM_0.<br/>
 Art by RattlingSnow353.